-This command is supported only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.

-vlan vlan-id (Optional) Specify a VLAN; the range is 1 to 1001 and 1006 to 4094. detail (Optional) Display MLD snooping detailed querier information for the switch or for the VLAN. begin (Optional) Display begins with the line that matches the expression . l exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+vlan vlan-id (Optional) Specify a VLAN; the range is 1 to 1001 and 1006 to 4094. detail (Optional) Display MLD snooping detailed querier information for the switch or for the VLAN. begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.